Get to Know your Flow: from Menstrual Clots to Color.

 Browner and darker hues of blood are common, specifically at the beginning of your cycle since, at this point, the process of blood leaving the uterus might be slower due to your flow.
 Plus, darker colored blood happens due to oxidation (as explained before).

 For example, as you wake up, or after sitting for a while, you may see darker red blood, which signifies that the blood has been in the uterus or vagina for a while and has had more time to deepen in color before you see it.

 What do period blood colors mean?

-Dark Red: after waking up or lying down for a while since the blood has sat in your uterus for a while and not yet been exposed to oxygen to change the color.
-Typically associated with the end of your period, blood clots, and those who have had a cesarean section in the last 24 hours.
+Dark Red: Oxidized blood: after waking up or lying down for a while since the blood has sat in your uterus for a while and not yet been exposed to oxygen to change the color.
+Typically associated with the end of your period, blood clots, post-period and especially for those who have had a cesarean section in the last 24 hours.

-Bright Red: Blood is fresh & flowing quickly.
+Bright Red: Blood is fresh & flowing quickly, on the heaviest days of your period.
 If you are spotting between periods, this red could mean infection (Chlamydia and Gonorrhea).
 Also, pregnancy, polyps, or uterine fibroids tend to be bright red.

-Pink: Typically when your period starts, or when spotting.
+Pink: Typically when your period starts, when spotting.
 It is usually lighter due to being diluted (mixed together) with your cervical fluid that is also exiting the vaginal canal.
-Sometimes pink blood can also indicate low estrogen levels which could be caused by taking hormonal birth control, mid-cycle spotting (pregnancy), or signs of a miscarriage.
+Sometimes pink blood can also indicate low estrogen levels which could be caused by taking hormonal birth control, mid-cycle spotting (pregnancy), or nearing menopause.